 In 2020, there have been environmental crises, including forest fires, hurricanes, earthquakes, and floods, resulting in the loss of lives and properties.
 Despite how challenging 2020 has been, we can take some important lessons from it into the new year.

 Regardless of how much we did for the environment individually, next year can be even better.
 But before we get ready to do better in 2021, we ought to see how we fared so far.

 Many times when people mention the word “forest,” we think of wild animals and unfamiliar plants.
 We may not quickly see forests as a resource that benefits us directly.
 However, forests provide sustainable food production, water supply, and employment.
 Further, they are essential allies in our fight against climate change.
-Deforestation is still at 10million hectares per year2.
-Although this is an improvement over 16 million hectares per year of the 1990s, it is still unsustainable.
+Deforestation is still at 10 million hectares per year.
+Although this is an improvement of over 16 million hectares per year of the 1990s, it is still unsustainable.

 Some experts suggest that the covid-19 lockdown affected waste management negatively.
 They say that the stay-home order intensified panic buying and consumption of single-use commodities.
 This has increased plastic pollution, contrary to the sustainability goals of many of the affected countries.

 A new global treaty to tackle plastic pollution gained massive support this year, although the US and UK are yet to get on board.
 The agreement will operate much like the Paris Agreement for climate change.